epics-modules/lua/docs/epics-library.rst

    Calls ca_get to retrieve the value of a PV accessible by the host.

    PV          [string] - The name of the PV to request.

-   returns the value of the PV given or Nil if the PV cannot be reached.
+   Returns the value of the PV given or Nil if the PV cannot be reached.

 **epics.put** (*PV, value*)